agalea91/tech-conferences/tech-conferences/pycascades-2019/README.md

 ### Jigyasa Grover: Perceiving Python Programming Paradigms

 Pretty boring talk.
-Had a good cringe when she used `list` as a variable name.
+Had a good cringe when the speaker used `list` as a variable name.

 ### Iyanuoluwa Ajao: Type Hints: Adding Types to Legacy Code